* CEO resigns after second profit warning in two months

 Vanquis Bank also agreed with the Prudential Regulation Authority, pending the outcome of the FCA investigation, not to pay dividends to its parent company or conduct some transactions without regulatory consent.

-Provident said it would withdraw the interim dividend it announced in July and that it was unlikely to pay a full-year dividend, which Fisher estimated would save 200 million pounds.
+Provident said it would withdraw the interim dividend it announced in July and that it is unlikely to pay a full-year dividend, which Fisher estimated would save 200 million pounds.

 This, coupled with normal banking headroom, meant the business should have adequate funds to ride out the turnaround, he said.